GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

 ### Social Transition

 In a phrase: coming out of the closet.
 This is simply announcing to the world that you are transgender.
 You announce that you wish to use a new name and/or new pronouns – or not; you may just wish for people to know that you are trans and do not actually identify with your assigned binary gender.
-For some non-binary people this may not even be a full step away from their assignment, since gender is a spectrum and there is such a thing as a "non-binary man" and a "non-binary woman".
+For some nonbinary people this may not even be a full step away from their assignment, since gender is a spectrum and there is such a thing as a "nonbinary man" and a "nonbinary woman".

 A social transition is the act of stepping out of the closet, and it can relieve a lot of stress from the suppression of oneself.